SAP/configuration-tools-for-gitops/cmd/coco/generate/readme.md

 however in the list the file ending must not be provided.
 These input files govern which files will be generated and what values are generated automatically.
+Note that all keys will be merged and if multiple value files contain the same key, the values lower in the list overwrite previous values.

 ### Naming rules